yamsinacan/PDA-Si-Composite-Coating/README.md

 **Embodiment B: "Adhesion-Promoting Primer" (Priming Method)**

-*Use this to bond the entire film to the substrate.*
+*Use this to bond the entire film to the substrate.
+APTES preferrable.*

 1.  **Prime Substrate:** Before application, treat your *clean, bare* substrate with a dilute solution of amino-silane (e.g., 1-2% APTES in 95% ethanol / 5% water).
 2. Allow the silane to react with the substrate (e.g., 30-60 min), then rinse with pure ethanol and dry/cure (e.g., 110°C for 30 min).
 This creates an "amine-lawn" on the surface.